blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/Positive_Test_Cases/README.md

 Module: Shopping Cart

-Preconditions:The Product page  and its UIelements are displayed.
+Preconditions:The Product page  and its UI elements are displayed.

-Test Data:
+Test Data: Product: Sauce Labs Backpack

+Quantity: 1

+Steps: - log in the application

+- open the Product Page

+- click " Add to cart" button for sauce Labs Backpack

+- open the shopping cart

+Expected Result: The selected product is displayed in the shopping cart with the correct name,price and quantity.

+Test Type: Functional

+Test Technique: State Transition